GloriaKinyanjui/HydroConnect/README.md

 ### Figma Design to HTML
-The frontend of Hydroconnect, originally designed in Figma, has been converted to HTML and can be found in the `/frontend` folder.
-You can open `index.html` to view the design in a browser.
+The frontend of Hydroconnect, originally designed in Figma, has been converted to HTML and can be found in the `frontend html-design` folder.
+You can open to view the design in a browser.
+(.frontend html-design)

 ### Live demo